egumasa/engagement-annotation-project/docs/Part1_Understanding_Engagement.md

 >An utterance which does not employ any value of engagement.
 Such an utterance ignores the dialogic potential in an utterance.

 This is when no engagement resource can be found in the T-unit.
-- Teachers are facing the difficult task of providing an optimal learning environment to students from varying social, cultural, and linguistic backgrounds.
+- Teachers are **facing** the difficult task of providing an optimal learning environment to students from varying social, cultural, and linguistic backgrounds.
-- What is interesting in this example is how neither of the two views that are attributed to others is actually endorsed by the author, even though they are entertained and explicated.
+- What is interesting in this example **is** how neither of the two views that are attributed to others is actually endorsed by the author, even though they are entertained and explicated.
-- The purpose of maintaining an expansive approach here is clear: the author seeks to present perspectives and research conducted thus far to lay the groundwork for what should be done.
+- The purpose of maintaining an expansive approach here **is** clear: the author **seeks** to present perspectives and research **conducted** thus far to lay the groundwork for what should be done.
+- Television has **helped** to shrink the relative distance between people and countries.
+- When the news came through that the National Air Traffic Services (Nats) was in financial trouble and was being offered a £60 million rescue package, the reaction of the first union official to pop up on the BBC’s radar screen **was** predictable.
+- The preposterous idea that privatisation puts profit before safety **was** a commonplace long before Nats was born.
+- In the past few years there have **been** a number of moral panics about racism, accompanied by self-serving calls from predictable quarters for more government action to deal with the problem.

+These example are said to include no recognition of alternative viewpoints.
+That is, the writers treat the idea as an *established fact* at least in the sentence (i.e., bare assertion).
+It is also possible to say that these `monoglossic` sentences do **NOT** have any engagement items.
+To test if the sentence is monogloss, you can try adding any engagement items, for example:
+- **The author argued that (ATTRIBUTE)** television has helped to shrink the relative distance between people and countries.
-- Television has helped to shrink the relative distance between people and countries.
+- Television **can be said (ATTRIBUTE)** to have helped to shrink the relative distance between people and countries.
+- **In some regions (ENTERTAIN)**, television has **helped** to shrink the relative distance between people and countries.

 [Back to Table 1](#table-1-categories-of-engagement-moves)